-- c) Require appropriate training for emergency responders? - d) Include call-out procedures and 24-hour contact information for the coordinators and response team members? - e) Specify the duties and responsibilities of the coordinators and team members? - f) List emergency response equipment, including personal protection gear, available along transportation routes and/or on-site? - g) Include procedures to inspect emergency response equipment to ensure its availability? - h) Describe the role of outside responders, medical facilities and communities in the emergency response procedures?

-- 2. Has the operation confirmed that outside entities included in the Emergency Response Plan are aware of their involvement and are included as necessary in mock drills or implementation exercises? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.7.3?
+- 1. Verify that the cyanide-related elements of the ERP: - a) Designate primary and alternate emergency response coordinators who have explicit authority to commit the resources necessary to implement the ERP; - b) Identify Emergency Response Teams; - c) Require appropriate training for emergency responders; - d) Include call-out procedures and 24-hour contact information for the coordinators and response team members; - e) Specify the duties and responsibilities of the coordinators and team members; - f) List emergency response equipment, including personal protection gear, available along transportation routes and/or on-site; - g) Include procedures to inspect emergency response equipment to ensure its availability; - h) Describe the role of outside responders, medical facilities and communities in the emergency response procedures. - 2.
+Confirm that the operation has confirmed that external entities included in the ERP are aware of their involvement and are included as necessary in drills and implementation exercises.

 Code of Practice 5.7.4: Develop procedures for internal and external emergency notification and reporting.
-(GGMC)

-- 1. Does the Plan include procedures and contact information for notifying management, regulatory agencies, outside response providers and medical facilities of the cyanide emergency? - 2.
-Does the Plan include procedures and contact information for notifying potentially affected communities of the cyanide related incident and any necessary response measures, and for communication with the media? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.7.4?
+- 1. Verify that the ERP includes procedures and contact information for notifying management, regulatory agencies, outside response providers and medical facilities of the cyanide emergency. - 2.
+Verify that the ERP includes procedures and contact information for notifying potentially affected communities of the cyanide related incident and any necessary response measures, and for communication with the media.

-Code of Practice 5.7.5: Incorporate into response plans and remediation measures monitoring elements that account for the additional hazards of using cyanide treatment chemicals.
-(EPA/PTCCP/GGMC)
+Incorporate into response plans and remediation measures monitoring elements that account for the additional hazards of using cyanide treatment chemicals.

-- 1. Does the Plan describe specific, remediation measures as appropriate for the likely cyanide release scenarios, such as: - a) Recovery or neutralization of solutions or solids? - b) Decontamination of soils or other contaminated media? - c) Management and/or disposal of spill clean-up debris? - d) Provision of an alternate drinking water supply? - 2.
-Does the Plan prohibit the use of chemicals such as sodium hypochlorite, ferrous sulfate and hydrogen peroxide to treat cyanide that has been released into surface water?

-- 3. Does the Plan address the potential need for environmental monitoring to identify the extent and effects of a cyanide release, and include sampling methodologies, parameters and, where practical, possible sampling locations? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.7.5?
+- 1. Confirm that the ERP describes specific remediation measures as appropriate for likely cyanide release scenarios, such as: - a) Recovery or neutralization of solutions or solids; - b) Decontamination of soils or other contaminated media; - c) Management and/or disposal of spill clean-up debris; - d) Provision of an alternate drinking water supply. - 2.
+Verify that the ERP prohibits the use of chemicals such as sodium hypochlorite, ferrous sulfate and hydrogen peroxide to treat cyanide that has been released into surface water. - 3.
+Confirm that the ERP addresses the potential need for environmental monitoring to identify the extent and effects of a cyanide release, and include sampling methodologies, parameters and, where practical, possible sampling locations.

 Code of Practice 5.7.6: Periodically evaluate response procedures and capabilities and revise them as needed.
-(EPA/GGMC)

-- 1. Does the operation review and evaluate the cyanide related elements of its Emergency Response Plan for adequacy on a regular basis? - 2.
-Are mock cyanide emergency drills conducted periodically as part of the Emergency Response Plan evaluation process? - 3.
-Are provisions in place to evaluate and revise the Emergency Response Plan after any cyanide related emergency requiring its implementation?
-Have such reviews been conducted? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.7.6?
+- 1. Verify that the operation reviews and evaluates the cyanide related elements of its ERP for adequacy on an annual or more frequent basis. - 2.
+Confirm that cyanide emergency drills are conducted periodically as part of the ERP evaluation process. - 3.
+Verify that provisions are in place to evaluate and revise the ERP after any cyanide related emergency requiring its implementation.

 5.8.
+TRAINING

-TRAINING: Train workers and emergency response personnel to manage cyanide in a safe and environmentally protective manner.
+Principle: Train workers and emergency response personnel to manage cyanide in a safe and environmentally protective manner.

 Code of Practice 5.8.1: Train workers to understand the hazards associated with cyanide use.
-(GGMC)

-- 1. Does the operation train all personnel who may encounter cyanide in cyanide hazard recognition? - 2.
-Is cyanide hazard recognition refresher training periodically conducted? - 3.
-Are cyanide training records retained? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.8.1?
+- 1. Verify that the operation trains all personnel who may encounter cyanide in cyanide hazard recognition. - 2.
+Confirm that cyanide hazard recognition refresher training periodically conducted, at least on a quarterly basis. - 3.
+Verify that cyanide training records retained.

 Code of Practice 5.8.2: Train appropriate personnel to operate the facility according to systems and procedures that protect human health, the community and the environment.
-(GGMC)